Wednesday, 13 November 2024

 … this decision follows new research, strong advice and the effectiveness of non-lethal dingo control methods to protect livestock.

 I find it fascinating myself – and I am sure others do – how the government only applied this knowledge to a section of Victoria.
-Somehow when you head further north, even a kilometre out of the zone, apparently this government thinks the cultural significance of dingoes must fade and non-lethal dingo control methods must suddenly stop working.
-Farmers are losing out on this decision as well, because those in the north west will benefit from the $550,000 investment to adopt effective non-lethal control methods, yet every other farmer in Victoria will be excluded from this initiative.
+Somehow when you head further north, even a kilometre out of the zone, apparently this government thinks the cultural significance of dingoes must fade and nonlethal dingo control methods must suddenly stop working.
+Farmers are losing out on this decision as well, because those in the north west will benefit from the $550,000 investment to adopt effective nonlethal control methods, yet every other farmer in Victoria will be excluded from this initiative.

 Ecologists and experts have been advising us for years of the vital role dingoes play as our only natural apex predator.
 These documents will reveal if there was any consideration of the essential role that dingoes play in Australia’s biodiversity and keeping our ecosystem in balance or if they have considered the impact of floods, bushfires, urban development and road strikes on the population counts.
 These documents will reveal – or rather not reveal – how the government sought to justify the continuation of the non-protection order for the rest of the state.
 If they insist on maiming and killing yet another of our native species, the public deserve to know why.
 I commend the motion to the house.

-Ryan BATCHELOR (Southern Metropolitan) (10:03): I rise to speak on Ms Purcell’s documents motion in relation to dingoes and the unprotection order and the request from the house that the Leader of the Government produce a series of documents relating to the decision-making with respect to the dingo order, including reports from the scientific advisory committee; traditional owner consultation; modelling and trends; assessment of floods, fires, road strikes, development, urban sprawl and matters that may affect population; various elements of the reasoning for the decisions set out in part (2)(e); and then compliance and a range of other matters relating to dingo deaths.
+Ryan BATCHELOR (Southern Metropolitan) (10:03): I rise to speak on Ms Purcell’s documents motion in relation to dingoes and the unprotection order and the request from the house that the Leader of the Government produce a series of documents relating to the decision-making with respect to the dingo order, including reports from the Scientific Advisory Committee; traditional owner consultation; modelling and trends; assessment of floods, fires, road strikes, development, urban sprawl and matters that may affect population; various elements of the reasoning for the decisions set out in part (2)(e); and then compliance and a range of other matters relating to dingo deaths.
 As is our practice, the government will not oppose today’s documents motion.
 The motion, should it pass, will be considered by the government in accordance with its standard practice and subject to consideration of various issues of privilege.

+On the broader questions, I think it is clear that this is an issue which obviously many in the community have clear views about.
 The government has invested an additional $2 million into nonlethal dingo controls and population research.
 We have held various and numerous community consultations as part of a broader review into wild dog management across Victoria, and farmers have spoken about the impact that wild dog attacks have on stock and the impact that has on mauled but not dead livestock.

 Recently the Minister for Environment and the Minister for Agriculture, ministers Dimopoulos and Spence, have announced a continuation of the dingo unprotection order in the north-east and east of Victoria, which permits control of dingoes on private land and along the boundaries of public land until 1 January 2028.
 Dingoes will continue to be protected in the north-west of the state, where the dingo population is critically low.
 Lethal controls will not be permitted on private or public land in the north-west.
 There is little evidence that dingoes are present in large numbers in these parts of Victoria.